 Following the profiles, the back matter includes a Presidential Timeline, Glossary of Political Terms, Further Reading, and Index.

 The Working Americans series has become an important reference for public libraries, academic libraries, and high school libraries.
 These volumes will enrich the reader's understanding of American history, through the eyes of its people, and will be a welcome addition to all types of reference collections.

-Buyers of the print edition of this text get FREE ONLINE ACCESS on the Salem Press Platform.
+Buyers of the print edition of this text get FREE ONLINE ACCESS on the Salem Press/Grey House Platform.
 Online access allows users to explore all the data each volume of Working Americans has to offer, in one easy-to-use online format.